malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 The RL learning discussed here will be alternated with the jitter and supervised learning discussed above.
 Thus, the low-level MC policy will accurately learn `p(a|s(t),s(t+i)` for all of `1 <= i <= n`.

 ### Low level state representation
-How do we train the state representation that the sense intepretation network will output?
+How do we train the state representation that the sense interpretation network will output?
 In the complete architecture, the state representation will be used as input to higher level networks, and possibly the goal representation too.
 We don't yet know what kind of information the high level networks will require, so we have only a vague notion that the state representation needs to be useful.
 This can be clarified a little by stating that it must produce a high contrast of outputs for highly different inputs.
 We paraphrase this vague requirement as requiring the representation to have _high saliency_.

 There are a number of options available:

 **Back-prop pressure from layers above**
-* Depend entirely on training being applied at higher levels, with the back-propogation from that training applying a training pressure to the low level state interpretation network.
+* Depend entirely on training being applied at higher levels, with the back-propagation from that training applying a training pressure to the low level state interpretation network.
-* We want to encourage convergence across multiple layers, whereas this approach depnds entirely on the layer above forcing convergence, so it's not so great on its own.
+* We want to encourage convergence across multiple layers, whereas this approach depends entirely on the layer above forcing convergence, so it's not so great on its own.
 * Additionally, it means that activity that is triggered only within the low-level layer (eg: 'jitter' movements) will not apply any learning pressure.

-**Reservour computing**
+**Reservoir computing**
 * In practice, provided the state interpretation network is initialised with random weights, its initial configuration will provide a meaningful usefulness of representation even without training.
-This is known as _reservior computing_, and its usefulness is proven and leveraged further in the theory of [Extreme Learning Machines](https://en.wikipedia.org/wiki/Extreme_learning_machine).
+This is known as _reservoir computing_, and its usefulness is proven and leveraged further in the theory of [Extreme Learning Machines](https://en.wikipedia.org/wiki/Extreme_learning_machine).

 **Future state prediction**
-* Under a sort of adversarial network architecture, tee off the sense interpretation network againts a prediction network.
+* Under a sort of adversarial network architecture, tee off the sense interpretation network against a prediction network.
 The prediction network would predict the expected state on the next time step, based on the current raw sense inputs and motor control inputs.
 The error would be the difference between the outputs from two networks.
 Both networks would be trained against this error, so that they converge to the same representation.
 * This approach alone will likely converge towards a 'zero representation', where all inputs lead to a zero output.
 That would be the easiest path to minimise the training loss.
 Additionally, assuming that the networks are randomly initialised with a distribution having mean zero, the shared loss will on average encourage both networks towards zero.
 * Thus it will need to be paired up with something to increase saliency.
 For example the 'gram matrix' used in the [neural style transfer](https://www.tensorflow.org/tutorials/generative/style_transfer) TensorFlow tutorial, or some other mutual-information metric.